satyaSK/DeepLearning-Challenges/README.md

-# DeepLearning-Challenges
+# Deep Learning Challenges
-Codes for weekly challenges on Deep Learning by Siraj
+Thanks to [Siraj Raval](https://github.com/llSourcell) who motivated me to work on interesting cognitive problems and also to open an account on Github :)